 If you’re having trouble establishing the right CBD dosage for inflammation, start small.
 Try ingesting a few milligrams of CBD per day, and increase or decrease the dosage as you observe the results.

 3. How to Use CBD

 There are a variety of ways that you can use CBD as an athlete.
 For instance, many people choose to consume CBD orally in the form of a tincture or a capsule.

 You can also vaporize and inhale CBD.
 Vaping CBD is one of the most convenient ways to use this hemp extract, and this type of ingestion has an immediate effect.

-If you want to target sore muscles directly, however, you should use a CBD cream.
+If you want to target sore muscles directly, however, you should use a CBD balm.
 With the power of transdermal absorption, CBD moves directly through your skin and into the underlying muscle tissue.
 CBDfx CBD lotion feels good on your skin, and many people notice the effects of CBD topicals in less than five minutes.

 4. What Are the Top CBD Benefits for Athletes?